willfurnass/sheffield_hpc/hpc/installing-software.rst

 2. Downloading binaries from pkgs.org
 """""""""""""""""""""""""""""""""""""

-`pkgs.org <https://pkgs.org/>`_ is a website which allows a user to search for and download binary packages for numerous Linux and Unix operating systems.
+`pkgs.org <pkgs>`_ is a website which allows a user to search for and download binary packages for numerous Linux and Unix operating systems.
 Using this website you will be able to query for CentOS 7 x86_64 compatible packages and then download them.